Governance & Reliability

 Alignment

-Definition: Alignment is the degree to which a system's outputs reflect intended goals, values, and constraints — not just in training, but under pressure, at the edges, and in situations nobody anticipated.
+Definition: Alignment is the degree to which a system's outputs reflect intended goals, values, and constraints: not just in training, but under pressure, at the edges, and in situations nobody anticipated.

 The surface problem is well understood: systems optimising for proxies rather than true objectives.
 A system optimising for engagement learns to maximise outrage.
 A system optimising for diagnostic accuracy learns to avoid uncertain cases.
-In each instance, the system does exactly what it was rewarded for — and exactly the wrong thing.
+In each instance, the system does exactly what it was rewarded for, and exactly the wrong thing.

 The frontier problem is harder.
 Three failure modes deserve specific attention.

+These risks are debated within the research community; their probability remains uncertain.
 The framework does not assume catastrophic failure.
-It assumes uncertainty and designs for containment.
+It assumes uncertainty and designs for containment before the systems capable of manifesting these behaviours are in widespread deployment.
 That is engineering prudence, not scenario forecasting.

 Reinforcement Learning from Human Feedback (RLHF) and Constitutional AI are important.
 Neither is sufficient for the frontier risks described above.
 That gap is the most important open problem in AI safety.